f3d-app/f3d/README.md

 It is fully controllable from the command line and support configuration files.
 It can provide thumbnails, support interactive hotkeys, drag&drop and integration into file managers.

-F3D also contains the libf3d, a simple library to render meshes, with a C++17 API, C, Python and Javascript Bindings, and experimental Java bindings.
+F3D also contains the libf3d, a simple library to render meshes, with a C++17 API, C, Python, Java and Javascript Bindings.

 <img src="https://media.githubusercontent.com/media/f3d-app/f3d-website/refs/heads/main/static/images/typical.png" width="640" />